ybur-yug/ruby_tutorial-zero-to-advanced/introduction/bot.md

       @browser
     end

-    def amazon
+    def reddit
-      @browser.get($AMAZON_URL)
+      @browser.get($REDDIT_URL)
     end
   end
 end

 ~~~

-By defining the constant `AMAZON_URL` and also getting the page, we now have successfully reached
+By defining the constant `REDDIT_URL` and also getting the page, we now have successfully reached
-Amazon.
-Time to find the search form.
+something.
+Time to find the signin form.
+But first, we should implement a more robust dev env.

 ## Automating Testing
 `Guard` is a systems tool and Gem that will allow us to trivially run our specs whenever they change.
 In order to use guard,